bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Alert/README.md

 ![](./.images/Screenshot_Alert-Root-11.png)

 There are a lot of arrows, but the page is pretty easy to figure out.
 Make sure to make the IP address and port match your needs.
 When you are done.
-Click the copy button for the listener, the part that say nc -lvnp 1337 in it.
+Click the copy button for the listener, the part that says nc -lvnp 1337 in it.
 We're going to past that in a different terminal.
 One without ssh running in it.

 ![](./.images/Screenshot_Alert-Root-12.png)